-As a School Principal with more than 15 years experience, I can say that no two cases of bullying are the same.
+No two cases of bullying are the same.
 Different contexts, different personalities and different circumstances make bullying a deeply personal matter with much nuance required when working through such cases.
 Emotions are typically high as the victim’s family often feels despondent whereas the perpetrator’s family commonly feel judged for the actions of their child.

 It’s important to understand what bullying is – and what it’s not.

 According to the Australian Government’s “Bullying.
 No Way!” website, in Australian schools bullying is defined as:

 “... an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
 It can involve an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening.”

 To be classed as bullying, the behaviour must be repeated, or have the potential to be repeated (through the sharing of online content, for example).

 Bullying can potentially affect those involved – including bystanders – immediately through to the long-term.